erawls-neuro/NeuroFreq_public/docs/transforms/nf_cwt/index.rst

 Where data is a 1/2/3D tensor of dimensions channels X time X trials, Fs is the sampling rate of the data in Hz, and plt is 0 or 1 indicating whether or not the user would like a summary plot to be produced following transformation.
 Note that for Morlet wavelets, the MATLAB function cwt.m does not allow modifying the number of cycles.

-When CWT is run on the demo son thematic data using
+When CWT is run on the demo synthetic data using

 .. code-block:: matlab